jaarmore/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## 5-sign.c
 > Function that prints the sign of a number, print + if n is greater than zero, 0 if n is zero, and prints - if n is less than zero.

+## 6-abs.c
+> Function that computes the absolute value of an integer.